Colne Cricket Club

 Colne Cricket Club is a cricket club who play in the Lancashire League, which plays its home games at The Horsfield in Colne.
-For the 2023 season, their club captain is Tom Bradshaw, their 2nd XI captain is Martin Kegg, their 3rd XI captain is Thomas Ellacott and their T20 captain is also Tom Bradshaw.
+For the 2022 season, their club captain is Tom Bradshaw.
 Their professional is Geeth Kumara of Sri Lanka.
 The club has won the league on five occasions and won the cup six times, achieving a league and cup double in 1959.
 It has employed professionals including Amar Singh, Bill Alley, Joe Scuderi and Collis King.

 History

 The club was founded in 1830, making it the oldest club in the Lancashire League and among the oldest in the area.
 The club folded after around ten years but was reformed in 1848, soon employing its first professional and playing its first recorded matches against other clubs.
 The club folded again in 1854 before reforming once more in 1860, folding in 1871 and reforming again in 1874.
 In the years following the club attracted crowds in the thousands and began charging for admission, employing two full-time professionals.

 The players of Colne CC with the Lancashire League trophy won in 1910.

 In 1891 Colne CC became founder members of the North East Lancashire Cricket League, which became the Lancashire League the following season.
 Colne finished as runners up in the first season but experienced no similar success in the 19th century.
 In 1898 the club president Richard Sager who had been intimately involved in every incarnation of the club died.
 The early 20th century saw success for Colne, winning the league in 1902, 1905 and 1910 and finishing second on three further occasions, losing a 1903 title play-off to local rivals Nelson.
 The 1904 match with Nelson drew a crowd of 10,000 to the Horsfield.